ObjectPascal-Community/1brc-ObjectPascal/README.md

 - 250GB SSD
 - 1TB HDD

-Each contender is run five times in a row for both `SSD` and `HDD` using `hyperfine` for the time taking.
+Each contender is run 10 times in a row for both `SSD` and `HDD` using `hyperfine` for the time taking.
-The slowest and the fastest runs are discarded.
-The mean value of the remaining three runs is the result for that contender and will be added to the results table above.
+The mean value of the 10 runs is the result for that contender and will be added to the results table above.
 The exact same `measurements.txt` file is used for evaluating all contenders.

 ## Prize